FredHutch/sas-transport/docs/notes.md

 **XPORT vs CSV in SAS**

 SAS has multiple ways to read a CSV.
-One is to create the data set with the shape (names and formats) hard-coded and copy the data from the CSV into your data set.
+One is to create the dataset with the shape (names and formats) hard-coded and copy the data from the CSV into your dataset.
 The other is to PROC IMPORT the CSV which takes the variable names from the first line of the CSV and infers the type and formats from the content (you can configure how many lines to read, in case some of the values are missing).